The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 The children of such

-parents are positive to relationship and society, emotionally stable and
+parents are positive to relationships and society, emotionally stable and

 perform better in their lives.